Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Llama-3.3-70B: Additional Results

 \subsection{Capability Benchmarks}

 A key concern with activation steering is whether it degrades the model's general capabilities.
 We evaluate this on Llama-3.3-70B using three complementary benchmarks at the optimal operating points identified in \Cref{tab:best_operating_points_llama} (all-token mode), across both threat models (dishonesty and dismissiveness).
+AlpacaEval win rates are reported in the main text (\Cref{fig:alpaca_eval_main}); \Cref{fig:combined_benchmarks} below reports MT-Bench and MMLU.

 \paragraph{Benchmarks.} \textbf{MMLU}~\citep{hendrycks2021measuring} is a 57-subject multiple-choice exam spanning STEM, humanities, and social sciences; accuracy measures whether steering disrupts the factual knowledge representations underlying broad academic reasoning. \textbf{MT-Bench}~\citep{zheng2023judging} is an 80-question multi-turn conversation benchmark scored by an LLM judge (1--10); it assesses instruction-following quality and multi-step reasoning across diverse domains. \textbf{AlpacaEval}~\citep{dubois2025lengthcontrolledalpacaevalsimpleway} is a pairwise benchmark in which steered model outputs are compared against the \emph{same unsteered model} (no steering applied) as the reference; a win rate below 50\% indicates that steering degraded open-ended instruction-following quality relative to the unsteered baseline.